AxLabs/go-yubico-hsm-example/README.md

 ## Signing using the Golang code

-Make sure you take a look at the `.env.template` and the `const` section of the `main.go` file.
-If you would like to change any default value, the easiest way is to create a `.env` file and just override the varibales you need.
-All the others will get the default value.
+Ensure you review the `.env.template` and the `const` section of the `main.go` file.
+To change any default values, the easiest approach is to create a `.env` file and override the variables you need.
+All other values will use the defaults.

-The Golang example code uses [PKCS#11 standard](https://en.wikipedia.org/wiki/PKCS_11).
+The Golang example code uses the [PKCS#11 standard](https://en.wikipedia.org/wiki/PKCS_11).

 Run: